jxnl/blog/docs/services.md

     Throughout my career in the tech industry, I've had the privilege of working with both established organizations such as [Stitchfix](https://www.stitchfix.com/), [Meta](https://about.fb.com/), and [NYU](https://www.nyu.edu/), as well as startups including [Rewind AI](https://rewind.ai/), [Naro](https://narohq.com/), [Trunk Tools](https://trunktools.com/), [New Computer](https://newcomputer.io/), [Modal Labs](https://modal.com/), and [Weights & Biases](https://wandb.ai/).

     In these collaborations, I've tackled diverse areas including personalization, search, data generation and management, sales, marketing, infrastructure, finance, and agent-based modeling.

-## Problems I Solve

-My expertise includes retrieval-augmented generation, query understanding, prompt engineering, embedding finetuning, and MLOps observability.

-You should consider hiring me if …

-- You don't know how to improve your LLM products systematically.
-- You are overwhelmed by tools & frameworks.
-- Feel lost on what to prioritize and what experiments you should run.
-- Need outside expertise to evaluate your needs and vet potential talent.

 ## Services